Wednesday, April 12, 2016

 We stood on the opposing side of a narrow valley and eagerly took photos.
 What was so astounding here was the rice was growing on a tiered landscape up the hillside.
 It looked more like the way I imagined tea would grow.

-We ventured down the hillside, but once we got to the bottom, we realized that we had to pay if we wanted to go up the other side, neither of us were prepared to pay the sum that they were asking for.
+We ventured down the hillside, but once we got to the bottom, we realized that we had to pay if we wanted to go up the other side, neither of us was prepared to pay the sum that they were asking for.

 Time was getting on and although we still had some time left, we decided to head back.